pramodk/spack-configs/README.md

     - $spack/var/spack/stage
 ```

-This yaml file specify the path where softwraes will be installed and modules will be created.
+This yaml file specify the path where softwares will be installed and modules will be created.
 Update these paths as per your directory preferences.
 If you add / change `module_roots` then make sure to reload `setup-env.sh` so that spack knows the new module path (otherwise you will get `Unable to locate a modulefile` error while loading packages with Spack):

 ```
 source $SPACK_ROOT/share/spack/setup-env.sh
 ```

-If you don't have `config.yaml` file then Spack will install softwraes in `$SPACK_ROOT/opt/spack/linux-arch-xxx/gcc-xxx` (platform, architecture and compiler names will be different).
+If you don't have `config.yaml` file then Spack will install softwares in `$SPACK_ROOT/opt/spack/linux-arch-xxx/gcc-xxx` (platform, architecture and compiler names will be different).
 More detailed information about Spack configuration files is [here](http://spack.readthedocs.io/en/latest/configuration.html).

 The provided configurations in [spack-configs](https://github.com/pramodskumbhar/spack-configs) are for specific system that we are using.
-But how to create such configuratios?
+But how to create such configurations?
 What if we want to build software stack on completely new Power-X supercomputer?

 In order to understand the complete workflow, we will go through step-by-step tutorial for OS X and Linux cluster platform.
 Once you are familiar with this workflow, you can use same workflow for any platform.